 Students from the University of Arizona and from around the USA are invited to apply to the following in-country study abroad programs.
 We offer several language-intensive programs as well as two new opportunities that focus on cultural immersion.
 The latter will be held in English (or in Russian with translators), and no previous knowledge of Russian is required.

 Offered: Summer (June-July)

 Arizona in Kazakhstan gives Russian language students a unique opportunity to learn language and experience the culture in one of the most vibrant, successful post-Soviet Russian-speaking countries.
-The key features of this program is intensive Russian OR Kazakh language (all levels are welcome!) and culture study in the beautiful and modern capital of Kazakhstan, Astana.
-During the eight-week stay in Kazakhstan, students will have weekly excursions in Astana and around the country, including: a weekend-long trip to Burabay (the Switzerland of Kazakhstan); trips to Almaty, Turkestan and Shymkent (historical cities in Central Asia with archaeological records dating to the 4th century); a visit to a GULAG camp for the wives of the “enemies of the people”; a trip to the Korgalzhyn nature reserve - the most-northern habitat of pink flamingos; and other excursions to cultural and historical places of interest.
+The key features of this program is intensive Russian or Kazakh language (all levels are welcome!) and culture study in the beautiful and modern capital of Kazakhstan, Astana.
+During the six-week stay in Kazakhstan, students will have weekly excursions in Astana and around the country, including: a weekend-long trip to Burabay (the Switzerland of Kazakhstan); trips to Almaty, Turkestan and Shymkent (historical cities in Central Asia with archaeological records dating to the 4th century); a visit to a GULAG camp for the wives of the “enemies of the people”; a trip to the Korgalzhyn nature reserve - the most-northern habitat of pink flamingos; and other excursions to cultural and historical places of interest.
 The program offers a non-credited practical Kazakh culture course as a bonus course for University of Arizona students.
-Program contact is Prof. Liudmila Klimanova, firstname.lastname@example.org.
+Program contact is Prof. Liudmila Klimanova, email@example.com.

 Arizona in Russia